Barn Hotel: Sleeping on Straw in Switzerland (Schlafen im Stroh)

-This would be stating the obvious, but the farm should be paradise for those who love animals and hell for those who don’t because you’ll practically be living amongst them.
+This would be stating the obvious, but the farm would be paradise for those who love animals and hell for those who don’t because you’ll practically be living among them.
 In the morning, the sound of cowbells is going to wake you up and keep you awake for the rest of the day.

 Then there will be other sounds and antics that you’ll have to deal with.
 At one point, we heard a strange scratching sound on the wall of our barn.
 Soon enough, we found out who the culprit was.

-And also keep you warm.
-It was only mid-September and we had several layers of clothes on and yet we were still freezing.
+It was only mid-September and we had several layers of clothes on.
+Yet, we were still freezing.
 They did provide wool blankets, but we thought we were only allowed to take one per person, so that was what we did.

 But the next day at breakfast, when we met the other guests and they told us they had slept under SIX layers of blankets, we wished we had taken more.

 The breakfast was the highlight and the perfect ending of our stay.
 There was an extensive spread of breads, cheeses, meatloaves, yogurt, muesli, and jams, all of which were homemade.
 The eggs, yogurt, milk, butter, and cheeses were all sourced from the farm.
 I don’t mind having that kind of breakfast everyday.
 What a wholesome way to live!

 Additional Info on the Barn Hotel

 - The farmstay is only available in the warmer months.
 Please check their availability before planning your trip.

 - Not recommended for infants (under 2 years old).

 - No smoking!
 The whole place is made of wood and straw.